TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 ### Paragraphs

-what would you expect the following text to output in a html page?
+what would you expect the following text to output on an html page?

 ~~~html
 <body>